genughaben/ember-cli-matomo/README.md

-# ember-cli-piwik
+# ember-cli-matomo

-Inject Matomo/Piwik tracking into an ember-cli application.
+Inject Matomo (formerly known as Piwik) tracking into an ember-cli application.

 Forked from ember-cli-piwik, which was marked **[p]lease note that this is not production-ready software**, but found quite production-ready by some (except for a "ember-cli-babel 5 is deprecated" warning during the build process, which is fixed here).